 Francis Johnson (his name at birth) was from Philadelphia, Pennsylvania.
-Little is known of his youth and parentage though birth records indicate his status as a free Black.
+Little is known of his youth, and parentage through birth records indicates his status as a free Black.
 Though skilled at a number of instruments, Johnson seems to have first attained local prominence as a fiddler at dances, parties, and the like; there is some evidence that he played with Matthew Black's band in the late 1810s.
 Johnson also learned from Richard Willis, an Irish immigrant who later directed the West Point military band and introduced the keyed bugle (also known as a Kent bugle) to the United States.

-During the 1820s, Johnson published more compositions, mainly dances and marches.
-He also developed relationships with several Philadelphia militia units, including the First Troop Philadelphia City Calvary, and the Washington Guards Third Company (later called the Washington Grays).
-Through this relationships and his participation in musical events with these groups, Johnson's reputation in Philadelphia grew and won him growing national praise.
-In 1824, he received two major commissions, one for much of the music for the Marquis de Lafayette's triumphant return to Philadelphia, and another to score a revival of Joseph Cowell's "grand spectacle" of musical theater The Cataract of the Ganges, at Philadelphia's Walnut Street Theater.
+During the 1820s, Johnson published more compositions, mainly dances, and marches.
+He also developed relationships with several Philadelphia militia units, including the First Troop Philadelphia City Calvary and the Washington Guards Third Company (later called the Washington Grays).
+Johnson's reputation in Philadelphia grew and won him national praise through this relationship and his participation in musical events with these groups.
+In 1824, he received two major commissions, one for much of the music for the Marquis de Lafayette's triumphant return to Philadelphia and another to score a revival of Joseph Cowell's "grand spectacle" of musical theater, The Cataract of the Ganges, at Philadelphia's Walnut Street Theater.

-During the late 1820s and early 1830s, Johnson became a more creative musician.
-He stayed in Philadelphia, where he taught both Black and white students, gave concerts, composed, and published.
+Johnson became a more creative musician during the late 1820s and early 1830s.
+He stayed in Philadelphia, teaching black and white students, giving concerts, composing, and publishing.
 He spent summers performing at resorts and the rest of the year touring the Northeast.
-During this time his work for the centennial of George Washington's birth was performed as part of the Washington Grays' 1832 visit to Mount Vernon.
+During this time, his work for the centennial of George Washington's birth was performed as part of the Washington Grays' 1832 visit to Mount Vernon.
 Johnson attracted some of the best Black musicians of the day to his band.

 The international experience also influenced the first American promenade concert in Philadelphia during the 1838 Christmas season, thus beginning a musical tradition that continues into the 21st century.
 Between 1838 and his death, Johnson toured as far as Toronto.
-He also traveled to St. Louis on a commission from the St. Louis Fire Company.
-In off months, he composed published, and taught from his home in Philadelphia.
+He also traveled to St. Louis on a St. Louis fire company commission.
+In off months, he composed, published, and taught from his home in Philadelphia.
 In March 1841, he conducted a 50-piece orchestra and a 150-voice chorus led by Morris Brown, Jr., in a performance of Hayden's Creation.
 His 1843-1844 promenade concerts offered the first integrated concerts in the United States.

-Though scholars have begun to document Johnson's public career, little is known of his personal life.
-He married Helen Appo (sister of his band mate William Appo), but the date is unknown and this may not have been his first marriage.
-Also little is known about the ways Johnson dealt with the many incidents where he faced racial discrimination.
+Though scholars have begun to document Johnson's public career, little of his personal life is known.
+He married Helen Appo (sister of his bandmate William Appo), but the date is unknown, and this may not have been his first marriage.
+Also, little is known about how Johnson dealt with the many incidents where he faced racial discrimination.
 Johnson had a straightforward presence on the stage.
-His extensive conducting and composing was a radical statement about race and politics while most of his music generally fit with the styles and topics of the day.
-Pieces like his "Recognition March on the Independence of Haiti" and "The Grave of the Slave," however, based on a Sarah Forten poem published in the Liberator, emphasized issues of racial discrimination.
+His extensive conducting and composing was a radical statement about race and politics, while most of his music generally fit with the styles and topics of the day.
+Pieces like his "Recognition March on the Independence of Haiti" and "The Grave of the Slave," however, based on a Sarah Forten poem published in The Liberator, emphasized issues of racial discrimination.

-As American tastes shifted toward early brass bands, Johnson was at the forefront.
-One of the most prolific early American composers (with well over two hundred published pieces), Johnson was the first Black person to publish sheet music, the first (formal) Black musician.
-He was arguably the first American musician to tour Europe with a band, and one of the first musicians to participate in integrated public concerts.
-He mentored a number of successful Black musicians, and scholars credit him as the leader of the Philadelphia School of composers, arguably the first such group in the United States.
-His compositions remained in print until late in the 19th century and enjoyed some reemergence in the late 20th century.
+Johnson was at the forefront as American tastes shifted toward early brass bands.
+Johnson was one of the most prolific early American composers (with well over two hundred published pieces), the first Black person to publish sheet music, and the first (formal) Black musician.
+He was arguably the first American musician to tour Europe with a band and one of the first to participate in integrated public concerts.
+He mentored some successful Black musicians, and scholars credit him as the leader of the Philadelphia School of composers, arguably the first such group in the United States.
+His compositions remained in print until the late 19th century and enjoyed some reemergence in the late 20th century.

-Frank Johnson fell ill in March 1844, and died on April 6, 1844 in Philadelphia.
+Frank Johnson fell ill in March 1844 and died in Philadelphia on April 6, 1844.
 During his funeral march, hundreds of mourners, including his brass band, followed his casket, on which his silver bugle was placed.
 Over a century later, in 1980, the Washington Grays named Johnson an honorary member.